NYComputational Psychiatry Workshop

 Please contact the workshop directors (Shawn Rhoads and Angela Radulescu) with any questions.

-In-person applications were due on September 23, 2024.
+In-person applications are due on September 30, 2025.

 Please click the following link to apply.